 NOTE 6: The UE checking the integrity of the discovery message on its own does not prevent the UE from sending a Match Report due to requirements in TS 23.304 [2].
 If such a Match Report is sent, then there is no security functionality involved.

-NOTE 7: The security keys in the Code-Sending Security Parameters of discover UE and the security keys in the Code-Sending Security Parameters of Discoveree UE need to be generated independently and randomly.
+NOTE 7: The security keys in the Code-Sending Security Parameters of Discoverer UE and the security keys in the Code-Sending Security Parameters of Discoveree UE need to be generated independently and randomly.

 Steps 16-19 refer to a Discoverer UE that has encountered a match: